scala/scala3/docs/docs/reference/changed-features/implicit-resolution.md

   - If _T_ is a reference to an opaque type alias named _A_, _S_ includes a reference to an object _A_ defined in the same scope as the type, if it exists, as well as the implicit scope of _T_'s underlying type or bounds.
-  - If _T_ is a reference to an an abstract type named _A_, _S_ includes a reference to an object _A_ defined in the same scope as the type, if it exists, as well as the implicit scopes of _T_'s lower and upper bound.
+  - If _T_ is a reference to an an abstract type or match type alias named _A_, _S_ includes a reference to an object _A_ defined in the same scope as the type, if it exists, as well as the implicit scopes of _T_'s lower and upper bound, if present.
   - If _T_ is a reference to an anchor of the form _p.A_ then _S_ also includes all term references on the path _p_.
   - If _T_ is some other type, _S_ includes the implicit scopes of all anchors of _T_.